 Overhead natural light is always a bonus – if you are planning a kitchen extension, think about where you can position skylights.

 7. Embrace single galley kitchen ideas

 A single run is kitchen design as its most essential.

-It is cheaper to change the walls five years on than it will be to buy and install new cabinets – so if you’re not sure, neutral cabinets may be the best option.
+It is cheaper to change the walls five years on than it will be to buy and install new cabinets – so if you’re not sure, neutral kitchen cabinet colors (opens in new tab) may be the best option.